rvomm/slitherlink-solver/readme.md

 ```

 * If two edges are alive, kill the remaining unknown edges.
-* If three edges are known, deduce the remaining unknown edge:
+* If three edges are known, complete the remaining unknown edge:
-    * If one edge is alive, make the unknown edge.
+    * If one edge is alive, make the unknown edge alive.
     * If no edge is alive, kill the unknown edge.

 <pre>